dgilling/azure-file-storage-on-acs/readme.md

 1. Save the file by pressing Ctrl+O and exit nano with Ctrl+X

 1. Run the **install-agent.sh** script.
-This script detects the nodes on the cluster, uploads the built binary, config file, and install script to each cluster, then installs the driver on each node.
-This script does not use nano.
+This script detects the nodes on the cluster, uploads the built binary, a config file, and install-local.sh script to each cluster.
+Ater uploading, it incokes the install script to install the driver on each node.
+This script does NOT use nano.

 	````
 	sh install-agents.sh